WirthLukas/GodotRpgBase/Readme.md

 For example, we grouped all the bushes into one node.
 When you want that the Y-Sort should also work with the bushes node, then the node have to be from type y-sort!

+## Collision Raster in Physics Nodes

+Layer: The layer where this object is
+Mask: The layer where the object is "looking" on